 The weather was not perfectly still.
 A big Northwest gale had passed, still the ocean surface scalloped energetically.
 The tide was going out.
 Albert found an island, Gumelemi Cay, that looked like it could have great snorkeling.
 We inched off the channel and anchored in an idyllic, though bumpy cove off a teeny island.
 Albert brought his underwater camera.

 I love to swim, I am a strong experienced swimmer, and we have snorkeled together many times, but as I got swept over, water filled my snorkel and I couldn’t seem to recover from it.
 I found myself guzzling seawater.
-Gasping I hollered “I’m heading back!”
+Finally I sputtered to the surface and gasping I hollered “I’m heading back!”
+I couldn’t see Albert immediately, but then, I saw him.
 With relief, I registered that he was also heading back.

-I had another few seconds of getting really pooped by waves before I could come up for air and look around for Albert.
+I had another few seconds of getting really pooped by waves before I could come up for air and again look around for Albert.
 He was pretty near, clearly going through a similar experience.
-I got off the snorkel and got on my back, and I saw Albert was doing the same.
+I got off the snorkel and rolled onto my back, kicking as hard as I could, gasping for air, and I saw Albert was doing the same.
 I said, “I’m not sure if I can make it.”
 I tried to see the boat.
-“Oh my God!”
+I knew he was in a similar situation, and unlike the millions of times where I’d asked for his help, doing taxes, opening jars, hauling up a sail, this time, he wouldn’t be able to help me.
 I couldn’t see the boat right away and thought maybe we were really being swept away faster than we were swimming back.
+“It’s there,” I heard him tell me.
+“You’re doing good.”
 Then I saw the boat.
-I didn’t really have any energy for fixing the gear on my head, and the snorkel was useless in this chop, so I just flipped it up and gasped on my back, the snorkel getting wacked against my head by the waves.
+I didn’t really have any energy for fixing the gear on my head, and the snorkel was useless in this chop, so I just flipped it up and gasped, still kicking on my back, the snorkel getting wacked against my head by the waves.

-“That’s good, do the back stroke.”
+“That’s good, keep kicking.”
 Adrenaline helped.
+Hearing his voice helped.
 “We’re halfway there,” Albert said.
-It was such a relief to see we were getting closer rather than further away.
+It took us just a minute to fly over the reef but it was taking an eternity to get back.
+It was such a relief to see we were slowly getting closer rather than further away.